 Compiled by Jeremy Eddon

 The following is a list of the officers and crew that were present in the British Fleet at the Battle of Trafalgar 1805.
-Many of the entries have additional information covering a brief history of their naval achievements along with some notes describing their activities before, during and after the battle itself.
-The accompanying notes are fairly brief and can be regarded as only a small beginning to a much larger project.
+Many of the entries have additional information covering a brief history of their maritime achievements along with some notes describing their activities before, during and after the battle itself.
+I have tried, where possible, to cross reference each entry with other publications in order to improve accuracy and remove bias and personal interpretation of material by individual authors.

-My project started with an unpublished list of some 1600 names and went on from there!!
-It is relatively easy to find information for the senior officers, but very few publications or websites give any details of the ordinary crew members and their lives.
-Over time I managed to build up a list of some 3500 names before searching internet material.
-After a long pause in my work I was given a copy of the Ayshford Trafalgar Roll CD.
-This is a truely fantastic resource for any researcher studying the men who fought at the Battle of Trafalgar, and I am grateful to both Derek and Pamela for allowing me to use so much of their research in this work.
-It has enabled me to add the missing names and return to my original sources to improve and extend my initial project.
+My initial research was taken from a limited number of books and publications in my own collection and eventually amounted to some 3500 names.
+After a long pause in my work, I was given a copy of the Ayshford Trafalgar Roll CD.
+This is a truly fantastic resource for any researcher studying the men who fought at the Battle of Trafalgar, and I am grateful to both Derek and Pamela for allowing me to use so much of their research in this work.

-Jeremy Eddon – January 2018
+Jeremy Eddon

 Regular updates from The 1805 Club’s Chairman.
 See the archive.